scikit-activeml/scikit-activeml/README.rst

 Documentation
 =============

-The doumentation is available here: https://scikit-activeml.readthedocs.io
+The documentation is available here: https://scikit-activeml.readthedocs.io